Eight Forest Lane

 These cookies store well in an airtight container in a cool, dry place for up to 3 days.

-Three melting moment biscuits, one with a bite taken.
+Close up of a melting moment with a bite taken.

 More Aussie classic biscuits: